 When you take a break from holiday hosting to head out to your favorite restaurant, ask a server or manager if there’s a rewards program you could join.
 Or check the restaurant’s website or a recent receipt to sign up online.

-For example, sign up for the Lone Star Steakhouse e-club and receive coupons, free items and other deals.
+For example, sign up for the Longhorn Steakhouse e-club and receive coupons, free items and other deals.
 And Red Robin, a hamburger chain, gives card-holding members free birthday meals, every 10th entree free, advance notice of new menu items and reduced-price appetizers and desserts.

 4. Stock up on wellness rewards